Chance Crossings

 Every action affects someone, something, somewhere.
 Nothing we do is in isolation or without impact.
 These facts of life hit me hard yesterday.

 I set out on a long hike to complete the Tuscobia Segment of the 1,200-mile Ice Age National Scenic Trail in Wisconsin.
 Most of the Tuscobia Segment’s 11.2 miles is a rails-to-trails section, an old railroad bed converted to multi-use trail which passes through beautiful countryside between small towns.
 As I was walking through an area where ponds were found on both sides of the trail, I spied a deer far in the distance standing on the trail—perhaps an eighth of a mile ahead.
 As I continued my shady hike along the lowlands, I could see the deer now in the sunlight and at the edge of what appeared to be a road crossing ahead.
-Looking harder, I could barely make out a fawn bouncing at its feet—so this was obviously a doe ahead.
+Looking harder, I could make out a fawn bouncing at its feet—so this was obviously a doe ahead.
 I slowed.
 Because she saw me, the deer turned to bound away, fawn in tow.
 I raised my hands in prayer form and said a silent prayer knowing how every road crossing is a chance crossing.
 Just then, I saw two trucks speed by.
 I held my breath.
 No honking.
 No screeching of brakes.

 I felt dread with every step forward, afraid of what I would discover as I made my approach.
 It seemed I was in the middle of nowhere and everywhere all at once.
 No where to go but straight ahead to face whatever the chance crossing left behind.
 Immersed in a world where causes and effects are everywhere.